Professional Meeting Allowance, Supplemental Meeting Allowance, and Professional Development Funds

 Eligibility: All tenure-track and tenured faculty

 Those eligible for PMA may submit requests to the Dean's office for supplemental funds if a) all regular and accrued PMA and PDF funds have been used (or will be used), and b) there are further costs associated with attendance at a conference at which they are on the program (i.e. on a panel, presenting a paper, serving as a respondent, etc.).
 Evidence of participation on the program should be provided with the application.
 Supplemental PMA funding does not accumulate from year to year and must be spent by June 30th of the year that it was granted.
-Supplemental PMA is normally limited to $1,000 per fiscal year.
+Supplemental PMA is normally limited to $1,000 per fiscal year for domestic conferences and $1,250 for international conferences.

 Guidelines for Supplemental PMA